Ben's Engineering Blog

 </ul>

-From this, the logic can work out the push call appends a new element to the ul.
+From this, the logic can work out that calling .push appends a new element to the ul element.
 Therefore it can skip over needing keys and finding list differences in this scenario and generate a simple .appendChild call.

 Universality, adding event listeners and hydration